patel-nikhil/dbToolkit/README.md

 dbToolkit is designed using the [Qt] framework and uses [PyQt5], a set of Python bindings for the Qt application framework.

+### Implementation

+dbToolkit is currently being developed using Python 3.

+Creating analogous java implementations (straight port or otherwise) with similar functionality is an anticipated future endeavour - hence the directory structure differentiation by language then project

    [Qt]: <https://www.qt.io/developers/>
    [PyQt5]: <https://riverbankcomputing.com/software/pyqt/intro>